 Study concludes proposal “will cause higher water rates for decades, is enormous financial risk”

 San Dimas, CA – Dr. Rodney T. Smith today released a study analyzing Claremont’s proposed takeover of the Claremont Water System.
-Dr. Smith is a former economics professor at Claremont McKenna College who specializes in water resources see post.
+Dr. Smith is a former economics professor at Claremont McKenna College who specializes in water resources.
 The report examines the financial commitments the city and its taxpayers would assume in a takeover of the system, as well as the technical and operational implications of a takeover.

 The report was commissioned by Golden State Water Company (Golden State), which owns and operates the Claremont Water System.
 City officials are considering whether to use the power of eminent domain to take the system from Golden State.